Mac Tutorials

 Safari

-This is Apple’s own web browser, which is made especially for Macs.
-It’s well supported in the Mac development community, with plenty of plugins available, and it's popular among users too.
+Another first-time Mac user tip that Apple beginners will find helpful is to get familiar with Safari.
+This web browser is made especially for Macs and is well-supported in the Macintosh development community.
+It has plenty of plugins available, and it's popular among users, too.
 It has everything you’d expect from a modern browser, including a private browsing mode.
 You don’t have to use Safari, though.
-In fact, if you’re coming over from another operating system, there’s good reason to stick with whatever you’re used to.
-Most popular browsers are available for macOS, including Chrome.
+The browser you were using before is likely to still be available on a Mac laptop or iMac, which includes Chrome.
+All the most popular browsers are available for macOS.

 Safari interface shown, as the new browser for those who start their acquaintance with Mac laptops.
 You’ll get used to it quicker than you think.